 I have every player use these gloves at some point, but my point guards sometimes find themselves wearing them throughout the entire practice.
 By adding weight resistance and creating a slicker grip, it forces more concentration on the actual mechanism and catching and handling, which creates better overall gameplay habits.

 The best basketball training aids are an affordable way to teach new habits or show players new fundamental skills with relative ease.
-Add them to you equipment or keep them at home for personal use and you’ll see a marked improvement in player skills, sometimes in 14 days or less.
+Add them to your equipment or keep them at home for personal use and you’ll see a marked improvement in player skills, sometimes in 14 days or less.

-There’s lots of options as the best basketball training aid, and all are very different, but the most useful in our opinion is the Shotsquare for its ease of use and versatility.
+There are lots of options as the best basketball training aid, and all are very different, but the most useful in our opinion is the Shotsquare for its ease of use and versatility.